andy94077/test_pro/README.md

 # test_pro
-A program to test your promgram.
+A program to test your program.

 ## Getting Started